 If you are selected for an award, you have up to 12 months to start your field research from the date of the final selection.

-This award is offered every second year.
-For more information on the award and to apply visit the Competitions page.
+This award is offered every two years.
+For more information and to apply, visit the Competitions page.